Permanent Magnetic Synchronous Motors

 - High power density

-- Dynamic performance in both high and low-speed operation
+- Dynamic performance across both high and low-speed operations

 - High and smooth torque and dynamic performance

-- Easy maintenance and installation than an induction motor
+- Easier maintenance and installation compared to induction motors

 - High reliability